thecont1/india-votes-data/README.md

 # India Votes Data

-A Python-based web scraping tool for extracting and processing election results data from the Election Commission of India's website.
+A Python-based tool for extracting, processing and archiving election results data from the [Election Commission of India](https://www.eci.gov.in/) website.

 ## Overview